Preparing to Apply to become a CTP

 Generally, the Financial Aid Office will work to assure that the program aligns with accepted policies and practices for the college/university.
 Key aspects of that are:

-Determining that the clock hours included in the program's course of study are sufficient to equal full time status for students attending the program.
+Determining the clock hours included in the program's course of study.
 For college programs that do not lead to a degree, there is a required clock hour to credit hour conversion.
 Note that there is no regulatory designation of an eligible program as full-time.
 CTP programs are designed to be flexible.
 Schools should state in the CTP application whether they consider the program to be part or full time.

 Assuring that there is a process to include students attending the program in the college software systems (i.e. Banner, PeopleSoft).

-Assisting in the development of a Satisfactory Academic Progress (SAP) policy for the CTP program that aligns with college policies (see examples of CTP program Satisfactory Academic Progress policies in the To Learn More sidebar)
+Assisting in the development of a Satisfactory Academic Progress (SAP) policy for the CTP program that aligns with college policies (see examples of CTP program Satisfactory Academic Progress policies in Key Related Resources).